Star State Performance - Class Report

-- Use the Date Range #1 drop-down list to choose a marking period you want to generate the report for.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+- Use the Date Range #1 drop-down list to choose the dates you want to generate the report for.
+You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 You can also select + Date Range next to the Date Range #1 field to create another Date Range field (you can have up to 10 date ranges on the report).
 Any date ranges you add beyond the first will have a trash can icon near the upper-right corner—select it to delete that date range.